ezisezis/fschat-app/README.md

 ```
 yarn build
 ```
-And to serve the built version, do:
+And to serve the built version, do (by default, runs on http://localhost:3000):
 ```
 yarn serve
 ```